ahmadassaf/code-notes/README.md

   * **source:** The path to scan through for notes, defaults to process.cwd()
   * **patterns:** Glob patterns for files directories to ignore.
 Passes these straight to [multimatch](https://github.com/sindresorhus/multimatch) so check there for more information on proper syntax.
+  * **include** Glob patterns for files or directories to be inlucded **ONLY** in the scan process.
+Note that any include files will overwrite any exclude patterns
   * **ignoreHidden:** Define if you want to ignore hidden files and directories.
 Defaults to true as all paths will be scanned.
   * **encoding:** The encoding the files scanned will be opened as.
   * **lineLength:** The number of max characters a line can be before Fixme gives up and doen not scan it for matches.
 If a line is too long, the regular expression will take an extremely long time to finish. *You have been warned!*